 - Whether the public is adequately protected considering the likelihood of the child’s reasonable rehabilitation by the use of services currently available to the court.

-Are the programs like Pretrial Intervention for juveniles accused of a crime in South Carolina?
+Are there Programs like Pretrial Intervention (PTI) for Juveniles in South Carolina?

 - The Juvenile Arbitration Program – The child agrees to have an arbitrator (a neutral third-party) who decide the child’s punishment after hearing from the child’s lawyer, the victim(s) of the crime, the juvenile’s parents, law enforcement, and others who may be connected with the case.